egfinch/ctq/README.md

 make install
 ```

-Now you can include CTQ in your project by adding the following to you r CMakeLists.txt:
+Now you can include CTQ in your project by adding the following to your CMakeList.txt:

 ```cmake
 find_package(ctq REQUIRED)